basilisp-lang/basilisp/docs/gettingstarted.rst

     basilisp repl

-In Basilisp's REPL, you now have the full power of Basilisp at your disposal.
+In Basilisp's :ref:`repl`, you now have the full power of Basilisp at your disposal.
 It is customary to write a ``Hello, World!`` when starting out in a new language, so we'll do that here::

     basilisp.user=> (print "Hello, World!")